Skip to main content

 1. Electronic medical record (EMR) management

 Patient medical records are, at present, dispersed and disorganised, leaving them open to the possibility of being mismatched or duplicated.
-EMR databases are also built around different schemas, making it incredibly difficult to unify datasets.
+EMR systems are also built around different schemas, making it incredibly difficult to unify datasets.
 By using blockchain, healthcare institutions can avoid these discrepancies since whole datasets can be hashed into the decentralised ledger, making them available for all to search.
 This means that a user could, for example, look up an address and, regardless of whether there are multiple addresses or multiple keys, the same patient details would be returned.

 2. Secure remote patient monitoring